 Today, experience doesn’t count, healthcare and education are unaffordable, Social Security isn’t a sure thing, and your retirement, if you’re able to contribute to one, is a 401K.
-You get the daily thrill of watching Wall Street gamble with your nest egg, even as it goes to Washington for bailouts.

 I spent many a night imagining our probable future; long hours of work, no company pension for years of labor, and just a house full of stuff in a declining neighborhood.
 This is not how I wanted to remember my life when I grew old.
 Even though we’d done everything right, we weren’t secure or happy.

 With no guarantee of a pot of bronze, and much less gold at the end of the rainbow, something was going to change.

 With all the benefits that make settling down worthwhile gone, there was nothing holding us back from considering more radical options for how we’d live our lives.